V4Fire/Client/src/base/b-router/README.md

 #### Defying entry points

-To describe how the builder should build an application you need to create a build file within the `src/entries` directory.
+To describe how the builder should build our application, we need to create a build file within the `src/entries` directory.
 The created entry points have names that match the file names.

 ##### Base entry points